pierr3/TrackAudio/README.md

 ### My microphone is too quiet

-TrackAudio does not have a built-in microphone gain control — it uses your system's microphone volume.
+TrackAudio has a built-in **Microphone gain** slider in Settings > Audio.
+You can boost your microphone from 0% up to 200%.
+Try increasing this first.

+If the built-in gain is not enough:

 1. **Windows**: Go to Settings > System > Sound > Input, select your microphone, and increase the volume.
 If your device supports it, look for a "Microphone Boost" option in the advanced sound settings
 2. **macOS**: Go to System Settings > Sound > Input and adjust the input volume slider
 3. **Linux**: Use your distribution's sound settings or a tool like `pavucontrol` to adjust the microphone input level
 4. Some USB headsets and microphones have their own gain controls — check the manufacturer's software or hardware controls

+You can also enable **Microphone loopback (sidetone)** in Settings > Audio to hear your own microphone through your headset or speakers, which helps verify your audio level in real time.

 ### Push-to-Talk (PTT) not working